 Even though we've been in business since 1990, we have never made marketing a priority.
 Now, after 25 years in business, we're ready to expand and let more law enforcement agencies know that they have a choice when it comes to buying drug testing kits, doing so in way that lets us keep our prices low.
-Remember, at one point, nobody had heard of Glock, either.

 Who else uses you?

 Due to a single instance of litigation filed against one our clients, a case which was ultimately dismissed in the pre-trial stage by the presiding judge, we no longer advertise members of our extensive client base in an effort to protect our clients by discouraging frivolous and/or otherwise unfounded litigation against them.
 Accordingly, please note that to date, no litigation, either against us, or the use of our products by our clients, has resulted in a decision for the plaintiff.

 We reason that if our products didn't work, the cases weren't upheld, and the agencies didn't save thousands of dollars over the years they wouldn't keep ordering.